-Creating a beautiful landscape isn’t as hard as you might think.
-Follow these flower garden design tips for your own yard.
+Creating a beautiful landscape isn't as hard as you might think.
+Follow these flower garden design tips for your yard.

 1. Research Flowers

 The best flower garden designs incorporate several types of blooms, including long-living perennials, short-term but beautiful annuals, seasonal bulbs, ornamental grasses, and vines.
-Before you begin your flower garden design, know how different garden plant types perform in the garden, what they can offer for color and texture, and their limitations.
+Before beginning your flower garden design, know how different garden plant types perform in the garden, what they can offer for color and texture, and their limitations.

 2. Choose Your Flower Garden Design Style

-Whether dictated by your home’s architectural style or your personal preferences, your garden’s style can also help you set parameters for size and design.
+Whether dictated by your home's architectural style or personal preferences, your garden's style can also help you set parameters for size and design.
 Different flower garden design styles lend themselves to different types of plants.
 For example, a contemporary-leaning landscape may be more rigorous in material selection and flowerbed shape, while a cottage-style garden encourages exuberance and a mix-and-match approach.

 3. Determine the Garden's Shape and Size

 Flowers can be arranged in beds of almost any shape and size, from expansive rectangles to petite corner beds.
 To get an idea of how your flower garden will fit into the rest of your landscape, use a garden hose to define the edges.
-Walk around the bed; see if you can access “plants” in the middle or need to include a path, and look at the proposed garden bed from every viewpoint.
-Don’t start too large.
+Then, walk around the bed; see if you can access "plants" in the middle or need to include a path and look at the proposed garden bed from every viewpoint.
+Don't start too large.
 You can always begin with a small plot and expand it as needed.

 4. Select Flowers